 This viral face regimen has stormed the internet in droves; however, because of the very nature of the digital sphere, cutting and editing omits some of the less glamorous sides the compelling face mask pull.
 Many of the popular products have harsh ingredients that do not bode well on sensitive skin.
 Also, the very act of the pull can be too aggressive, removing skin and doing more damage than it’s worth.
 “There should be little to no pain when unclogging your pores,” says Spring.
 “The right preparation and ingredients make a great difference.”

-Dr. Kim suggests preparation, a regimented skin care routine and a couple of ingredients to look for when seeking a remedy that won’t be too rough for your skin: “Over-the-counter washes with benzoyl peroxide or salicylic acid may help with clogged pores.
+Dr. Kim suggests a couple of ingredients to look for when seeking a remedy that won’t be too rough for your skin: “Over-the-counter washes with benzoyl peroxide or salicylic acid may help with clogged pores.
 These can help exfoliate your skin and help open up your pores.”

 Across the vast skin discipline, various experts agree that, while clogged pores can certainly lead to acne problems, the face-mask sensation sweeping the digital realm may not be the most effective treatment.
 Rather, a regimen rooted in gentility, adept research and expertise advice will leave your skin feeling rejuvenated and alive.